Analyst-Evelyn/RESTAURANT-OPERATION-ANALYSIS/README.md

 ## DATA PREPARATION AND ANALYSIS PROCESS
   **Situation**
 In the fast-paced restaurant industry, businesses need efficient database management and data-driven insights to optimize operations.
 This project focuses on designing and analyzing a restaurant database using SQL.
 The dataset includes tables for customers, orders, menu items, and sales transactions.
-The goal is to extract key business insights that can improve restaurant performance, customer satisfaction,top customers , preference and profitability.
+The goal is to extract key business insights to improve restaurant performance, customer satisfaction, top customers, preference and profitability.

  **Assignment**
 The task involved: